kmthomas/LearningGitHub/README.md

 # LearningGitHub
-test repository for workshop
-learning how to edit in GitHUb versus command line
+Test repository for workshop.
+All about learning how to edit in GitHub versus command line.